ShiZhan/obs-tutorial/README.md

         git clone https://github.com/wasabi-tech/s3-benchmark.git
         go build s3-bechmark.go
         ```
-    * The original version may fail on building, use one of its fixed fork instead
+    * The original version may fail on building, or in-compatible with minio, use one of its fixed fork instead
         ```bash
-        go get -u github.com/charz/s3-benchmark
+        go get -u github.com/chinglinwen/s3-benchmark
         ```
     * Command line example
         ```bash